Remember last year when I mentioned my alter ego? The one I call Tina?

 As I mentioned earlier this was my first trip to the Middle East and I wasn’t sure what to expect.
 I was unsure about how to navigate a culture and area so different from anywhere I traveled before.
 Because of this Betsy and I agreed it’d be smart to book a tour guide for our first 3 days before renting a car and branching out on our own.

 I am so glad we did this and I advise any first time visitors to do the same.
 It allowed us to get a feel for the culture and to acclimate ourselves to new surroundings.
-We booked this 3 day, 2 night organized tour with Bediyah Safari which took us to local wadis, showed us the bedouin way of life in the vast desert, let us camp at local beach villages, and much more.
+We booked this 3 day, 2 night organized tour with Bediyah Safari (UPDATE Jan 2018: the offered tour has since changed and looks like it now visits a turtle reserve and sleeps in desert camps instead of alone on the desert floor with no people around.
+Bediyah Safari is flexible though so I would ask if it’s possible to sleep independently in tents away from the resorts and hotel camps) which took us to local wadis, showed us the bedouin way of life in the vast desert, let us camp at local beach villages, and much more.

 You can do most things included in the tour on your own (though traversing the desert should only be done by experienced off-roaders) so below I’ve included practical information for going at it solo as well.